FuSeFL: Fully Secure and Scalable Federated Learning: Evaluation Result

 \subsection{Communication Latency at Scale}

-To assess communication efficiency, we measure the total communication time for one training epoch of Network1 under AriaNN-FL and FuSeFL, assuming each client holds a dataset of 0.45 MB.
-We break down the overhead into two channels: client-to-client (C2C) and server-to-client/client-to-server (S2C/C2S), as shown in Fig.~\ref{communication}.
+We measure the total communication time for one training epoch of Network1 under AriaNN-FL and FuSeFL, assuming each client holds a dataset of 46 MB.
+We break down the overhead into two channels described on \S\ref{describe:comm}: C2C and S2C/C2S, as shown in Fig.~\ref{communication}.

-In AriaNN-FL (Fig.~\ref{communication}(a)), the server is actively involved in training each client's model via secure computation, requiring bidirectional communication with all clients per epoch.
-As the number of clients increases, this centralized setup leads to a linear increase in both S2C/C2S and C2C communication.
-With 100,000 clients, the overall communication overhead exceeds 11,000 seconds, driven by server-side congestion and sequential communication demands.
-Even under high parallelism, the server remains a bottleneck due to the required per-client secure coordination.

-FuSeFL, shown in Fig.~\ref{communication}(b), mitigates this issue by fully decentralizing the training to client pairs.
-In this design, C2C communication is localized and parallelized across the network.
-As a result, this overhead remains nearly constant regardless of scale (e.g., ~0.21 seconds even at 10,000 clients), as communication occurs simultaneously within independent groups.
-S2C/C2S communication in FuSeFL, which only involves the transmission of final model shares to the servers for secure aggregation, scales linearly but at half the rate of AriaNN-FL.
-This is because only one model per group is uploaded per round, cutting the volume of communication in half.
-For instance, at 10,000 clients, FuSeFL's total communication time is only 45.21 seconds compared to 1,123 seconds in AriaNN-FL, yielding a 25× reduction.

-This efficiency gain highlights FuSeFL’s ability to scale securely and efficiently across thousands of clients in cross-silo settings, where communication bandwidth and latency are critical deployment constraints.
+FuSeFL’s communication overhead exceeds that of AriaNN-FL due to the need to support non-colluding parties.
+Inspired by the idea of mixnets, we propose using a trusted node (one of the servers in our case) as a bridge to connect two computing parties anonymously.
+As shown in Fig.~\ref{communication}(b), in this design, C2C communication is routed through the trusted server.
+As a result, this overhead increases linearly with the number of clients.
+S2C/C2S communication in FuSeFL, which only involves transmitting the final model shares to the servers for secure aggregation, also scales linearly but at half the rate of AriaNN-FL.
+This is because only one model per group is uploaded per round, cutting the communication volume in half.
+It is true that FuSeFL’s communication latency is twice that of AriaNN-FL, but the benefits FuSeFL gains by distributing the training cancel out this drawback, specifically, without losing any security guarantees.
+This efficiency gain highlights FuSeFL’s ability to scale securely and efficiently across thousands of clients.
+Although FuSeFL employs a mixnet-style trusted routing layer to anonymize communication between clients, the additional delay introduced by this mechanism is negligible.
+For example, in our experiments with 256 clients, the per-pair routing and shuffling delay was approximately \textbf{2\%} of the total communication time and did not affect overall training throughput.
+Thus, the mixnet integration in FuSeFL provides robust privacy guarantees with minimal performance cost.